-Some of the seeds are also attacked by squirrels like sunflower seeds, pumpkin seeds and safflower seed.
+Some of the seeds are also attacked by squirrels like sunflower seeds, pumpkin seeds, and safflower seeds.
 Now you must be aware of this naughty creature after sowing seeds to your garden.

 In addition to above mentioned vegetarian food and nut diet, squirrels also consume cereals, insects, bird seeds, cheese, eggs.

-Squirrels find cereals, cheese and eggs as tasty diet and add to their menu.
+Squirrels find cereals, cheese, and eggs as a tasty diet and add them to their menu.

 Bird seeds are also stolen by squirrels to fulfill their seed craving.

-If you are noticing that bird feed is all gone before birds eat, you must be sure that squirrels are making you fool and eating from bird’s feed.
+If you are noticing that birds feed is all gone before birds eat, you must be sure that squirrels are making you fool and eating from bird’s feed.